lwr20/kube-cluster/README.md

 policy list
 ```

-The frontend can now curl the backend, but cannot ping it (since only TCP 80 is allowed)
+The frontend can now access the backend on TCP port 80 only.
 The backend cannot access the frontend at all.
+The client cannot access the frontend, nor the backend.

 5) On the master, expose the frontend service to the `client` namespace.
 ```